Crochet How To: Be Fearless

 This free crochet hat pattern is available from the Caron Yarn website and was created for their Simply Soft line of yarn.

 Called “Elegant Hat,” this hat is worked in single crochets in the round until you get to the band when it’s worked in the back loops only and then crab-stitched over after finishing the hat (reverse single crochet).
 The single layer bow is then created as three pieces, sewn together, and then added to the hat.

-I tried the crab stitch on the hat several times, in different colors, and with different size hooks.
+- I tried the crab stitch on the hat several times, in different colors, and with different size hooks.
 I just didn’t like it.
-The plain horizontal stictches used to anchor the crabstitches looks great so I opted to skip this step.
+The plain horizontal stitches used to anchor the crabstitch looks great, so I opted to skip this step.

 Use a measuring tape and check your gauge if you’re trying to fit a specific size.
-Mine are being donated so it’s fun that they’re for girls of all ages.
+Mine are being donated so it’s perfect that they’re for girls of all ages.

 Free Flower Pattern & Video Tutorial